 30-Day Notice and request for comments; Extension of an existing information collection: 1651-0036.

-U.S. Customs and Border Protection (CBP) of the Department of Homeland Security will be submitting the following information collection request to the Office of Management and Budget (OMB) for review and approval in accordance with the Paperwork Reduction Act: Declaration of Ultimate Consignee That Articles Were Exported for Temporary Scientific or Educational Purposes.
+U.S. Customs and Border Protection (CBP) of the Department of Homeland Security has submitted the following information collection request to the Office of Management and Budget (OMB) for review and approval in accordance with the Paperwork Reduction Act: Declaration of Ultimate Consignee for Articles That Were Exported for Temporary Scientific Purposes.
 This is a proposed extension of an information collection that was previously approved.
-CBP is proposing that this information collection be extended with no change to the information collected.
+CBP is proposing that this information collection be extended with no change to the burden hours.
 This document is published to obtain comments from the public and affected agencies.
-This proposed information collection was previously published in the Federal Register (75 FR 60133) on September 29, 2010, allowing for a 60-day comment period.
-No comments were received.
+This proposed information collection was previously published in the Federal Register (72 FR 59103) on October 18, 2007, allowing for a 60-day comment period.
 This notice allows for an additional 30 days for public comments.
 This process is conducted in accordance with 5 CFR 1320.10.

 (1) Evaluate whether the proposed collection of information is necessary for the proper performance of the functions of the agency/component, including whether the information will have practical utility;

 (2) Evaluate the accuracy of the agency's/component's estimate of the burden of the proposed collection of information, including the validity of the methodology and assumptions used;